 - The CSF fluid may decrease in volume in certain areas of the brain to relieve the pressure effects thereby improving the blood supply to that part of the brain.

 Clinical correlation of CSF

 The abnormal accumulation of extra CSF in the ventricles of the brain is called hydrocephalus.
 It leads to increased intracranial pressure.
 If this occurs during the mental development of the fetus it leads to an enlarged cranium and the condition is termed as congenital hydrocephalus.
 It results in mental disability and convulsions and therefore needs prompt intervention.
-If left untreated it can be fatal.
+If left untreated, it can be fatal.

 Baricity is the density of a certain drug compared to the density of the cerebrospinal fluid.
-It is of particular importance in anesthesiology where the duration of anesthesia depends upon the rate of spread of a certain drug in the intrathecal space.
+It is of particular importance in anesthesiology where the duration of anesthesia depends upon the rate of spreading of a certain drug in the intrathecal space.
 The figure above shows the distribution of CSF in the brain areas.